Chetan496/certified-gcp-cloud-engineer/01-fundamentals/storage.md

 ## Cloud SQL

 - It is a relational database as a service
-- Offers MySQL and PostgreSQLBeta database engines as a fully managed service
+- Offers MySQL ,Postgre and SQLServer database engines as a fully managed service
 - Cloud SQL provides several replica services: read, failover and external replicas
 - Cloud SQL can replicate data between multiple zones with automatic failover
 - It provides on-demand and scheduled backups